Table of Contents

 - Till now, no effective vaccine against hepatitis C has been made; nevertheless, research is being carried out.

 Hepatitis may not be that big of a buzz now but it is still silently working its way through many lives and we must stop it before it becomes worse.
+Do check out other important days in July.
 Stay safe keep learning and have a nice day! 🙂